christosgalano/devops-with-github/docs/security/branch_protection_rules.md

 ## Overview

 As an engineer, you understand the critical role of cooperation and code quality.
 However, ensuring efficient teamwork and maintaining a high standard of code can be challenging without the right tools.
-This is where GitHub’s Branch Protection Rules come into play.
+This is where GitHub's Branch Protection Rules come into play.
 By leveraging this powerful feature, you can enforce best practices, streamline your development process, and foster a culture of collaboration.

 ## What are Branch Protection Rules?